 June is so special ... it has three birthstones!

 The month of June is blessed with having not one, not two, but three birthstones!
-Only two other months in the year have three birthstones assigned to that month, so it is quite an honour!
+Only two other months in the year have three birthstones assigned to that month (if you are wondering, the other two months having three birthstones are August and December).

 Not only that but June can boast to having three tremendously beautiful stones to signify its birth month.